Zainab88804/Windows-7-Bypass/README.md

 ✅ Recommendations to mitigate risks

 ## 📥 Download Report
-📂 You can download the Operating System Project Report (DOCX) from [here](paste-your-file-link-here).
+📂 You can download the Operating System Project Report (DOCX) from [here](https://github.com/Zainab88804/Windows-7-Bypass/raw/refs/heads/main/OPERATING%20SYSTEM%20PROJECT%20REPORT.docx)

 ## 📢 About
 This project demonstrates a Windows 7 password bypass attack using CMD and highlights its security vulnerabilities.
 It also discusses preventive measures and the importance of upgrading to modern operating systems like Windows 10/11.